Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears outscore opponents by 6.9 points per game (scoring 77.2 points per game to rank 52nd in college basketball while giving up 70.3 per contest to rank 184th in college basketball) and have a +221 scoring differential overall.
+- The Bears have a +221 scoring differential, topping opponents by 6.9 points per game.
+They're putting up 77.2 points per game to rank 52nd in college basketball and are giving up 70.3 per outing to rank 184th in college basketball.

-- Baylor pulls down 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.
+- Baylor records 30.2 rebounds per game (266th in college basketball) compared to the 29.2 of its opponents.

-- The Bears' 100 points per 100 possessions on offense rank 35th in college basketball, and the 91.1 points they allow per 100 possessions rank 166th in college basketball.
+- The Bears rank 35th in college basketball by averaging 100 points per 100 possessions on offense, and defensively are 166th in college basketball, allowing 91.1 points per 100 possessions.

-- Baylor has committed 12 turnovers per game (200th in college basketball play) while forcing 12.9 (104th in college basketball).
+- Baylor and its opponents have been mostly even in the turnover battle.
+The Bears commit 12 per game (200th in college basketball) and force 12.9 (104th in college basketball action).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.